Select Page

 At the time of the incident, she was employed as an RN at a hospital in Harlingen, Texas, and had been in that position for two (2) years.

 On or about June 24, 2020, while employed as an RN at a hospital in Harlingen, Texas, and assigned to provide nursing care to a patient, RN lacked fitness to practice nursing in that she was sleeping while on duty.
-As a result, RN failed to hear the patient’s feeding pump alarm sounding for approximately fifteen (15) minutes, until the patient’s mother woke her.
+As a result, the RN failed to hear the patient’s feeding pump alarm sounding for approximately fifteen (15) minutes until the patient’s mother woke her.
 RN’s condition could have affected her ability to recognize subtle signs, symptoms or changes in the patient’s condition, and could have affected her ability to make rational, accurate, and appropriate assessments, judgments, and decisions regarding patient care, thereby placing the patient in potential danger.

 In response to the above incident, RN states she was tired and relaxing in her chair, holding a cup of coffee in her hand with her legs crossed.
-RN states she was not unresponsive to the environment and the alarm did not sound.
+RN states she was not unresponsive to the environment, and the alarm did not sound.
 RN states she was not sleeping nor woken by the patient’s mother.

 The above action constitutes grounds for disciplinary action in accordance with Section 301.452(b)(10),(12)&(13), Texas Occupations Code, and is a violation of 22 TEX.
 ADMIN.
 CODE §217.11(1)(A),(1)(B)&(1)(T) and 22 TEX.
 ADMIN.
 CODE §217.12(1)(A),(1)(B),(1)(E)&(4).